hashicorp/packer/website/source/docs/builders/azure.html.md

 #### VHD or Managed Image

 The Azure builder can create either a VHD, or a managed image.
+If you are creating a VHD, you **must** start with a VHD.
+Likewise, if you want to create a managed image you **must** start with a managed image.
 When creating a VHD the following two options are required.

 -   `capture_container_name` (string) Destination container name.
 Essentially the "directory" where your VHD will be organized in Azure.
 The captured VHD's URL will be https://<storage_account>.blob.core.windows.net/system/Microsoft.Compute/Images/<capture_container_name>/<capture_name_prefix>.xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.vhd.